Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Evaluation of Tsurugi Relational Database System

-We require the index structure to have high performance in reading, writing, and range scan in parallel access.
-To satisfy this demand, we newly designed and implemented Yakushima, which is based on Masstree~\cite{mao2012cache}, a parallel tree structure, as an index structure.
+\textbf{Yakushima: Index.} \quad We require an index structure to provide high performance for reads, writes, and range scans under concurrent access.
+To satisfy this demand, we designed and implemented Yakushima, which is based on Masstree~\cite{mao2012cache}.
 The value stored in Yakushima is a pointer to a database record object, so inline optimization is used to directly embed a value object of less than 8 bytes into the value pointer.
 The data layout was designed with the CPU cache architecture in mind.
-In point search and range scan, optimizations were introduced to shorten the retry distance in case of failure of optimistic verification in tree traversal.
+In point search and range scan, optimizations were introduced to shorten the retry distance in the case of failure of optimistic verification during tree traversal.
+The code is available online~\cite{yakushima_git}.